lsst-ts/ts_tma/docs/tma_main-axes_encoder-system-measurements/Encoder-System-Measurements.md

 ## How the position from each head is used for the control loop

-With all valid head positions (heads could be in error, those are rejected) the mean value is calculated and this plus an offset (calculated using the inclinometer or the Azimuth cable wrap (ACW) at the axis powering on), is considered the relative position of the controller.
-This value is used to control the axis. **The controller never uses other value to control the axis**.
-This is NOT an absolute position, but this is not meaningful, as the control just needs a continuous value, it doesn't care if the position is the real one or something else, for correcting this offsets are used on top of this relative position.
-The offsets are used to adapt the commands received to the relative position for the control and back to a position that actually represents the absolute position of the TMA.
+The position feedback value used for the axis control loop is the average value of the *headRelativePosition* measured by the valid[^1] heads + an offset (*axisStartupOffset*), this offset is calculated using the inclinometer for EL and the Azimuth Cable Wrap (ACW) for AZ during the axis powering on. **The controller never uses other value to control the axis**.

+The control position is NOT an absolute position, but this is not meaningful, as the control just needs a continuous value to perform the control operations properly.
+This is the reason why the relative position is used and offsets are applied to it to make it absolute for adapting received commands and to update published telemetry.

-The axis relative position can be calculated as shown bellow when the 4 heads of the axis have a valid value.
+The axis relative position (*axisRelativePosition*) can be calculated as shown bellow when the 4 heads of the axis have a valid value.

+$axisRelativePosition = \frac{(headRelativePosition1 + headRelativePosition2 + headRelativePosition3 + headRelativePosition4)} 4 + axisStartupOffset$

-*axisStartupOffset* is the offset calculated to have a rough absolute position for starting the axis, this is calculated using the inclinometer position (for EL) or the ACW position (for AZ).
+> *axisStartupOffset* is the offset calculated to have a rough absolute position for starting the axis, which provides a

-$axisRelativePosition = (headRelativePosition1 + headRelativePosition2 + headRelativePosition3 + headRelativePosition4)/4 + axisStartupOffset$
+> good enough estimation of where the axis is before performing a home.
+Without this offset the axis will always start at
+> 0 deg.
+This offset is calculated using the inclinometer position for EL or the ACW position for AZ.
+This offset is

-> *axisStartupOffset* is constant for each power cicle.
+> constant for each power cycle, as it's just calculated during powering on.

-If there are only 3 valid values of encoder heads, the mean value is calculated using only the 3 valid values.
+If there are only 3 valid encoder heads, the mean value is calculated using only the 3 valid values.
 If there are 2 valid values only 2 will be used.
 If there is only one valid value that value will be used as the mean value.

 ## Home process